Armageddon

 Every week seems to bring some natural disaster that wipes out hundreds or thousands of impoverished people like ants.
 We feel powerless to prevent such things.
 And we don't need to care about them so long as we don't have to look at them.
 And that's what we do: we ignore the misery and poverty of Muslims, Christians, Buddhists, Hindus, and those who practice native religions alike.
 How can we be expected to care much about such people, anyway, if they don't care enough about themselves to pull themselves up by their bootstraps (What?
 They don't have shoes?
 That's no excuse!).

-Note our response to the misery of our own poor in New Orleans during the aftermath of hurricane Katrina.
+own poor in New Orleans during the aftermath of hurricane Katrina.
 The government was utterly leisurely in its response to that calamity, even though it occurred right here at home because it - as most disasters do - primarily affected the underclass.
 The devoutly Christian underclass.

 So I say this to the Muslims in Iraq and Lebannon enduring daily violence, sorrow, and fear, which American policy facilitates: just be glad you're not also black.